Skip to Content

 Cheapest Time to Visit Acapulco

-Acapulco’s shoulder season is known not only for the more affordable hotel/flight deals but also for pleasant weather (the temperatures at this time vary between 74°F and 87°F) and interesting events such as Semana Santa (April), featuring rituals, ceremonies, and processions, as well as the French Festival (May).
+But it also has pleasant weather (the temperatures at this time vary between 74°F and 87°F) and interesting events such as Semana Santa (April), featuring rituals, ceremonies, and processions, as well as the French Festival (May).

 A multicultural event, Acapulco’s French Festival covers music, cinema, gastronomy, fashion, and literature.
 For Easter festivities, consider Holy Week — highlights include the confetti-filled eggs and parties in nearby clubs and beaches.